 1. The fewer people, the better

-Limit the number of people you have sexual contact with and the number of times you have sex.
-The more time you leave between sexual or non-sexual physical contact with other people, the less likely you are to pass on the virus to others.
+During periods of infectious disease outbreaks, you may choose to limit the number of people you have sexual contact with and the number of times you have sex.
+The more time you leave between sexual or non-sexual physical contact with other people, the less likely you are to pass on infections to others.

 2. Keep it clean